 Basic Drawing Course

-Before you begin 3D modeling for Animation and Illustration and even any digital arts field, You must have some knowledge about basic drawing and perspective in two dimensional environment.
+Before you begin 3D modelling for Animation and Illustration and even any digital arts field, You must have some knowledge about basic drawing and perspective in a two-dimensional environment.

 The word drawing is both a noun and the present-participle and gerund forms of the verb draw.
 To draw is to produce a drawing.
 A quick, unrefined drawing may be called a sketch.

 Drawing is generally concerned with the marking of lines and areas of tone onto paper.
 Traditional drawings were monochrome, or at least had little colour, while modern coloured-pencil drawings may approach or cross a boundary between drawing and painting.
 In Western terminology, however, drawing is distinct from painting, even though similar media often are employed in both tasks.
 Dry media, normally associated with drawing, such as chalk, may be used in pastel paintings.
 Drawing may be done with a liquid medium, applied with brushes or pens.
 Similar supports likewise can serve both: painting generally involves the application of liquid paint onto prepared canvas or panels, but sometimes an underdrawing is drawn first on that same support.
 Drawing is often exploratory, with considerable emphasis on observation, problem-solving, and composition.
 Drawing is also regularly used in preparation for a painting, further obfuscating their distinction.